 Professor Agrawal will offer a presentation of his research followed by a tour of the The Robotics And Rehabilitation (RoAR) Lab.
 We will meet in the Seeley W. Mudd building at 12:00 p.m.(exact room to be announced).

-Join EPIC for lunch after the tour in the Faculty House Dining Room. at 1:30 p.m.
+Join EPIC for lunch after the tour in the Faculty House Dining Room, at a reduced EPIC rate.

-12:00 - 1: 30 pm.
+12:00 - 1:30 pm.
 Seeley W. Mudd Building (Room TBA)

-Please dick here for map.
+Please click here for map.

 RSVP